 Having your spleen removed does not make it more likely that you’ll get the flu, common cold, or other viral infections.
 Yet, having your spleen removed may increase the chances of serious illness or even death if you get certain types of infections.
-Although the chances of this happening are small, if it does happen it can be very serious.
+Although the chances that this will occur are small, if it does happen it can be very serious.

 - You will receive the Pneumovax (Pneumococcal vaccine) before surgery or before you leave the hospital.
 The purpose of this vaccine is to help protect you from many types of bacteria that can cause infections.
-If you have had this vaccine, it may need to be repeated every six years per Center for Disease Control guidelines.
+If you have had this vaccine, it may need to be repeated every five years.
 Check with your doctor.

 - The annual flu (influenza) shot is advised.

 - You are advised to wear a MedicAlert bracelet or necklace and carry a wallet card stating you have no spleen.
 Inform all new healthcare professionals, including dentists that your spleen was removed.

 - MedicAlert Foundation International2323 Colorado Ave. / Turlock, CA 95382

 - Your primary care provider may want you to have a supply of antibiotics, most often penicillin, with you at all times.
 Check with your primary care provider.
 You should carry this drug with you when you travel, especially to places where you may not have quick access to health care.